 To ensure adequate supply, we must forecast our inventory needs and place orders with our suppliers based on estimates of future demand for particular products.
-Our ability to accurately forecast demand for our products could be negatively affected by many factors, including our failure to accurately manage our growth strategy and customer acceptance of new products, product introductions by our competitors, an increase or decrease in customer demand for our products or for products of our competitors, unanticipated changes in general market conditions or regulatory matters and weakening of economic conditions, or decreased consumer confidence.
-Inventory levels in excess of customer demand may result in inventory write-downs or write-offs, which would impact our gross margin.
+Our ability to accurately forecast demand for our products could be negatively affected by many factors, including product introductions by our competitors, an increase or decrease in customer demand for our products or for products of our competitors, unanticipated changes in general market conditions or regulatory matters and weakening of economic conditions, or decreased consumer confidence.
+Inventory levels in excess of customer demand may result in inventory write-downs or write-offs, which would impact our results of operation.
 Conversely, if we underestimate customer demand, our manufacturing facilities may not be able to deliver products to meet our order requirements, which could damage our reputation and customer relationships.